MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-43/README.md

 [Need to complete later]
 ### 2.3.X Adding SA2
 There are many options to add SA2.
 First we add SA2 using suburb name as generally SA2 name refers to suburb in the residential address (see document  https://www.abs.gov.au/ausstats/abs@.nsf/lookup/by%20subject/1270.0.55.001~july%202016~main%20features~statistical%20area%20level%202%20(sa2)~10014) however there are many of them fail to match with SA2 name because of different formats, some of region added prefix or suffix (ex. -south, -north, the great-, etc...) and the regions that have different name to SA2 name.

 Second, we use location data to add SA2.
-This approach is genuine method as the data loss is less than 0.5% (few data is located outside of victoria) and easy to process.
+This approach is genuine method as the all of data has location meta data in the website and API and the data loss is less than 0.5% (few data is located outside of victoria) and easy to process.
 We use shap file from ABS (https://www.abs.gov.au/statistics/standards/australian-statistical-geography-standard-asgs-edition-3/jul2021-jun2026/access-and-downloads/digital-boundary-files) and map polygon coordinates and check which region contains the residence locations.
 This will assign SA2 code to every residential locations.

 # 3. Data Analysis